jymchng/sosecrets/docs/examples/python-dotenv.md

 # Example of Using ImmutableSecretMapping to Manage Environment Variables Safely

 In this example, we demonstrate how to use the `ImmutableSecretMapping` class from the `sosecrets` module to manage environment variables safely.

 We use the `dotenv` package to load environment variables from a file and then store them in an instance of `ImmutableSecretMapping`.

-We then demonstrate how to access and expose the non-sensitive values of the environment variables.
+We then demonstrate how to access the secret values of the environment variables.

 ## The Code